Ivanho92/website-elisegrimm/src/pages/en/about.md

 coverImage: banner-taninges.png
 ---

-As a Doctor in Psychology, Certified Clinical Psychologist and Psychotherapist, I specialise in the treatment of emotional disorders.
-Trained mainly in cognitive-behavioural psychotherapy, I incorporate tools from mindfulness therapy, acceptance and commitment therapy (ACT therapy) and transdiagnostic therapy.
-In September 2024, I also completed my doctorate in psychology at UCLouvain, which focused on the role of cognitive, emotional, and behavioural factors in stress regulation.
+As a Doctor in Psychology, Certified Clinical Psychologist and Psychotherapist, I specialize in the treatment of emotional disorders.
+Trained mainly in cognitive-behavioural psychotherapy, I incorporate tools from mindfulness-based cognitive therapy (MBCT), ACT therapy, metacognitive therapy, transdiagnostic therapy, and dialectical behavioral therapy (DBT).
+My practice is anchored in a larger person-centered approach.

+Alongside my clinical practice, I am a researcher at Sciensano, where I focus on health promotion and prevention projects based on physical activity, mental health, and nutrition.
+I also supervise end-of-year projects for first- and final-year students in the postgraduate psychotherapy program at UCLouvain's Integrated Psychotherapy Clinics.

+In September 2024, I completed my doctorate in psychology at UCLouvain, which focused on the role of cognitive, emotional, and behavioural factors in stress regulation.
 I also supervised practical courses in clinical psychology for the Psychology bachelor's and master's degrees at UCLouvain.
-In addition to stress, I have a wide range of research interests, including cognitive flexibility, alexithymia, and sexual disorders.
+In addition to stress, mental health and physical activity, I have a wide range of research interests, including cognitive flexibility, alexithymia, and sexual disorders.

 ## Background